Historic Curiosities

 Apethorpe Palace

-website maker Among England’s greatest country houses, Apethorpe Palace holds a particularly important place in English history because of its ownership by, and role in, entertaining Tudor and Stuart monarchs.
+Among England’s greatest country houses, Apethorpe Palace holds a particularly important place in English history because of its ownership by, and role in, entertaining Tudor and Stuart monarchs.
 Elizabeth I once owned the building, which she had inherited from Henry VIII.
 For a period, Apethorpe was a royal palace lived in regularly by James I and Charles I. Visitors now have a unique opportunity to discover its past and explore the grand rooms through guided tours in July and August.

 SEARCH FOR EVENTS HERE